probinso/color-pollution/README.md

 - Introduction
     - Human eye
     - What is color
-    - How to sensory systems, capture light and color
+    - How do sensory systems, capture light and color
 - Filters and content goals
 - Types of sensor systems/architecture
     - Keck